Isabella MacDuff, Countess of Buchan: Isabella in fiction

 She is the subject of the novel Kingdom of Shadows by Barbara Erskine and the short story Proud Lady in a Cage by Fred Urquhart.
-She is also included in Girl in a Cage by Jane Yolen.
+She is also appears as a supporting character in the young adult novel, Girl in a Cage, by Jane Yolen and Robert J. Harris, which focuses on Marjorie Bruce.

 She was also the subject of a song Isabel by Steeleye Span (recorded on their album Back in Line) which claims without foundation that she was Bruce's lover (and also gets some chronology confused).

 She is a character in Rebel King - Book One - Hammer of the Scots, a series of novels on the Chronicles of Robert the Bruce, by Charles and Carolyn Bruce.

 She is also a character in Nigel Tranter's Bruce trilogy, which probably unhistorically has her returning to Scotland after Bannockburn.

-She is portrayed in the 2018 Netflix movie, "Outlaw King," by actress Kim Allan.
+She is portrayed in the 2018 Netflix movie Outlaw King by actress Kim Allan.

-She is also a character in the series of books written by Romance writer Monica McCarty (the Highland Guard Novels).
+She is also a character in the series of books written by romance writer Monica McCarty (the Highland Guard Novels).
 Isabella MacDuff is the main character in the 4th book of the series titled The Viper.

 She is a character in the 2011 historical novel The Lion Wakes by Robert Low, described to have a secret love affair with Robert the Bruce.

 She is a character in the 2013 historical romance novel A Rose in the Storm by Brenda Joyce.
 The heroine of the novel (Lady Margaret Comyn) is the fictional niece of Isabella's husband and her friend.
 Isabella's fate is the same.